How are you? We hope you are well, happy, and looking forward to a new English lesson!

-Today, the class is going to be about the auxiliary verb “do”.
-We want to welcome Julia, one of the teachers from ABA English, who is going to be teaching you how to use this auxiliary verb.
+Today, the class is about the auxiliary verb “do”.
+We want to welcome Julia, one of the teachers from ABA English, who is going to teach you how to use this auxiliary verb.

 “I was eating soup every day”